AidaSehic/Web_Scraping_and_Classification/README.md

 ## Part 1.
 Data Collection
 Collecting a **labelled news** corpus.
 Tasks completed:
 1. Identifing the **URLs** and **category labels** for all news articles listed on the website:   http://mlg.ucd.ie/modules/COMP41680/archive/index.html
-2. Retrieve all web pages corresponding to these article URLs.
-From the web pages, extract the main body text containing the content of each news article.
-Save the body of each article as plain text.
+2. Retrieving **all web pages** corresponding to these **article URLs**.
+From the web pages, extracting the **main body text** containing the content of each news article.
+Saving the **body** of each article as **plain text**.
-3. Save the category labels for all articles in a separate file.
+3. Saving the **category labels** for all articles in a **separate file**.
+*Note: There are many ways to parse HTML pages in Python.
+I have used third-party <a href="https://www.crummy.com/software/BeautifulSoup/">Beautiful Soup</a>Beautiful Soup package that is useful when working with badly written HTML pages.
+BeautifulSoup can be used to find all the tags needed and retrieve the text between them.

 ## Part 2.
 Text Classification
-The goal here is to analyse the corpus of documents from Part 1 in a text classification context.
+Analysing the corpus of documents from Part 1 in a text classification context.
 Tasks to be completed:
 1. From the files created in Part 1, load the set of raw documents into your notebook.
 Ensure that each document has a class label, based on the original category label that you identified.
 2. From the raw documents, create a document-term matrix, using appropriate text pre-processing and term weighting steps.
 3. Build two multi-class classification models using two different classifiers of your choice.